dask/dask/docs/source/futures.rst

 .. figure:: images/concurrent-futures-threaded.webp
     :alt: Conceptual diagram of Python futures threading executor
     :align: center
+    :width: 75%

-    Using the Python futures `ThreadPoolExecutor` you can improve efficiency by using multiple threads to have multiple requests at the same time.
+    Using the Python futures ``ThreadPoolExecutor`` you can improve efficiency by using multiple threads to have multiple requests at the same time.
     Image from `Jim Anderson 2019 <https://realpython.com/python-concurrency/#threading-version>`_.